Pascal-So/aris-groundstation/README.md

 ### receiver
 Python script that receives data from the xbee module.
 Adjust the name of the device in `docker-compose.yml` to match the usb port to which the module is connected.
 This script then sends the data to InfluxDB.
 It also hosts a server on port 5000, over which a command can be entered and sent over the xbee via broadcast.

+Received flight data gets stored, in addition to InfluxDB, to some text files in the directory `/var/log/receiver`.
+Make sure a docker volume is mounted to that directory, in order to preserve the logs.

 ### grafana
 Default grafana instance, use this to inspect the data in InfluxDB directly.
 A connection and dashboard needs to be set up on first use, but then the config will be stored in the `container-data` directory and will be available even after the container has been destroyed.